-Cut the portal vein (Figure 1F) to allow the perfusion buffers to flow out from the liver to prevent expansion of the liver.
+Cut the portal vein (Figure 2F) to allow the perfusion buffers to flow out from the liver to prevent expansion of the liver.

-Connect the syringe prepared in step 3.4 to the cannula and manually perfuse the liver with 1.5 mL of pre-warmed solution C by slowly pressing the syringe (this should take ~15 s).
+Manually perfuse the liver with 1.5 mL of pre-warmed solution C by slowly pressing the syringe connected to the cannula (this should take ~15 s).
 The removal of blood from the liver by discoloration of the liver can now be observed.

 Pre-fill a peristaltic pump with pre-warmed (37 °C) solution C. Check the perfusion apparatus and ensure that there are no air bubbles in the system.

-Cautiously disconnect the cannula from the syringe and connect it to the tubing of the peristaltic pump.
+Cautiously disconnect the cannula from the syringe and connect it to the tubing of the peristaltic pump running at flow rate of 2.5 mL/min.
 Work quickly but carefully and ensure that the cannula remains in position and that no bubbles enter the tubing or cannula.
-Set the perfusion conditions at flow rate of 2.5 mL/min, and promptly initiate the perfusion.

 Perfuse the liver with solution C for 2 min (5 mL of solution C).
 Change to solution D and continue the perfusion for an additional 10 min (25 mL of solution D).

 Once the liver has been perfused, remove it from the abdominal cavity.
-The liver will now be very fragile and pale in color (Figure 2).
+The liver will now be very fragile and pale in color (Figure 3).